 Computer Science Salary

 Below are the computer science salary ranges for a variety of careers.
 You can do better than the average!
 First, it’s important to understand what goes into determining the compensation package for a qualified candidate.
-After reading the factors that affect your salary, see our blog for tips on getting the maximum return on your computer science degree.
+After reading the factors that affect your salary, see our blog for the latest news and free tips on getting the maximum return on your computer science degree.

 Careers in computer science

 Perhaps no degree is more versatile than a bachelor’s in computer science.
 It opens the door to a variety of careers in engineering, science, information technology and more.
 With such a diverse set of opportunities, it’s ironic that the job title “computer scientist” isn’t among them.
 Computer science is an area of academic study.
 In industry it goes by other names.
 Recruiters understand this and have respect for a computer science degree.
 Don’t feel as if you need an engineering degree, for example, in order to qualify for a software engineering position.

 Here are just a few computer science careers you may consider.
 Salary data is from the Bureau of Labor Statistics, May 2013 report.
 The median salary is the boundary between the highest paid 50 percent and the lowest paid 50 percent of workers in an occupation.
 Also provided are the 10th percentile (10% earn less) and 90th percentile (10% earn more) to give you an idea of the overall salary range.

 |Education: Doctoral degree|

 Being a research scientist is all about inventing and designing new technologies for computing.
 This may sound like the same thing that software developers do but it’s actually on a more theoretical level.
 Research scientists create models and theories to solve fundamental issues and publish their results in academic journals.
 Those who work at universities usually focus on computer science theory, whereas scientists at businesses develop new technologies that may be patented and commercialized.